March 30, 2022

 append .gitignore

-file.
+A new development.key is added to the .gitignore file.
 This ensures it won't be version-controlled and put into the wrong hands.

-inside it.
-This file is what will be referenced while you are in your development environment only.
+You might also notice a new config/credentials directory is created with a different development.yml.enc inside.
+This file will be referenced while you are in your development environment only.

-In the decrypted file I'll add the following and close it to encrypt.
+In the decrypted file, I'll add the following and close it to encrypt.

 # aws: